-Table 2 12-1-2- Yuba LAFCo Policy Discussion Policy Project Consistency 4. applicable planning jurisdiction shall advise Yuba LAFCo in writing whether the proposal meets all applicable consistency requirements of state law, including internal consistency.
+- 3. Notification of Consistency.
+Prior to consideration of the application and proposal by Yuba LAFCo, the applicable planning jurisdiction shall advise Yuba LAFCo in writing whether the proposal meets all applicable consistency requirements of state law, including internal consistency.
 If the applicable planning jurisdiction is also applying to Yuba LAFCo by Resolution of Application, such findings may be included in the Resolution.
-Yuba LAFCo shall retain independent discretion to determine consistency and may require additional information if necessary, particularly where the proposal involves an amendment to the general plan of the applicable planning jurisdiction Consistency Found Adequate .
-For purposes of this standard the LMDR, and MDR, which would remain.
-Therefore, development of the Avoca Orchards site with residential uses is consistent with the City's General Plan.
-Future development facilitated by the proposed project would be subject to Site Plan and Design Review, as established by Wheatland Municipal Code Chapter 18.67, prior to approval, to ensure development is compatible with the surrounding area and the City of Wheatland's Community Design Standards.
-In addition, future development would be required to adhere to all applicable development standards included in the City's General Plan and Municipal Code for the proposed land use and zoning designations of the project sites. purposes of this standard, the proposal shall be deemed consistent if the proposed use is: a) Consistent with the applicable General Plan designation and text; b) The applicable general plan is legally adequate and internally consistent; and c) The anticipated types of services to be provided are appropriate to the land use designated for the area.
-It should also be noted that annexation is ultimately subject to approval by Yuba LAFCo.
-The City Council would be responsible for approving a resolution authorizing the City to submit an application for annexation to Yuba LAFCo, which would be subject to approval by Yuba LAFCo, as a Responsible Agency.
-5. Prezoning or Planning.
+Yuba LAFCo shall retain independent discretion to determine consistency and mav require additional information if necessary, particularly where the proposal involves an amendment to the general plan of the applicable planning jurisdiction - 4.
+Consistency Found Adequate.
+For purposes of this standard, the proposal shall be deemed consistent if the proposed use is: - a) Consistent with the applicable General Plan designation and text; - b) The applicable general plan is legally adequate and internally consistent; and - c) The anticipated types of services to be provided are appropriate to the land use designated for the area. - 5.
+Prezoning or Planning.
 All territory proposed for annexation must be specifically planned and/or prezoned by the planning agency.
 The prezoning or zoning of the territory must be consistent with its general plan designation and sufficiently specific to determine the likely intended use of the property.
-State law permits no subsequent change to the zoning by a city for a period of two years after annexation under most circumstances. undaries Definite Boundaries Required.
-Yuba LAFCo will not accept as complete any application for a proposal unless it includes boundaries that are definite, certain, and fully described.
-As shown in Figure 2 of this IS/MND, the approximately 140-acre project area consists of two project sites: the approximately 30-acre Pottery World project site (identified by APN 015-100-053) and the approximately 110-acre Avoca Orchards project site (identified by APNs 015-100-061, -084 and -089).
-The project sites are located outside of, and directly north and west of,
+State law permits no subsequent change to the zoning by a city for a period of two years after annexation under most circumstances.